A general framework for Noetherian well ordered polynomial reductions: Criteria

 We moreover denote \begin{itemize} \item for each $i, 1\leq i \leq s, {\bf T}(i) :=x^{\alpha_i}$, \item for each $i,j, 1\leq i \leq s$, and \item $S(i,j) := S(f_i,f_j) = {\frac{{\bf T}(i,j)}{{\bf T}(j)}} f_j - {\frac{{\bf T}(i,j)}{{\bf T}(i)}} f_i $; \item for each $i,j,k : 1 \leq i , j , k \leq s$, \end{itemize} \begin{lemma}[M\"oller] \cite{M} For each $i,j,k : 1 \leq i , j , k \leq s$ it holds

 \end{lemma}

 Buchberger test/completion result states that a basis (in our language: a marked set) $\mathcal{F}$ is Gr\"obner (in our language: a marked basis) if and only if each S-polynomial $S(i,j), i,j, 1\leq i \leq s,$ between two elements of $\mathcal{F}$, reduces to 0 and gave two criteria \cite{BCrit} to detect S-pairs which are ``useless'' in the sense that theoretical results prove that they reduce to 0, thus making useless the normal form computation.
-The First Criterion (Propostion~\ref{comeBuchMigli1}) is based on a direct reformulation of trivial sysygies, the Second applies Lemma~\ref{SyzRel}.
+The First Criterion (Propostion~\ref{comeBuchMigli1}) is based on a direct reformulation of trivial syzygies, the Second is a direct application Lemma~\ref{SyzRel}.

 We remark that the test/completion result given by Proposition~\ref{comeBuch1}.iv) allow to remove many useless S-pairs.

 In fact, an S-polynomial $S(i, j)$ is not to be tested, and thus considered ``useless'', if ${\bf T}(i,j)\notin\cone({\bf T}(i))\cup\cone({\bf T}(j))$.